jamessealesmith/website/content/project/weight-compression.md

 +++
 # Date this page was created.
-date = "2018-01-15"
+date = "2018-05-31"

 # Project title.
-title = "Weight Compression Gradient-Descent Algorithm"
+title = "Neural Network Training with Levenberg-Marquardt and Adaptable Weight Compression"

 # Project summary to display on homepage.
 summary = "Gradient-descent algorithm purposed to evade the vanishing gradient problem"